2026 Titles — in date order

 BUY THIS TITLE

-Yevgeny Breyger Fugitive Moons
+Yevgeniy Breyger Fugitive Moons

-Translated from German by Alexander Kappe
+Translated from German by Alexander Kappe.
+Bilingual edition.

 Published January 2026.
 Paperback, 172pp, 9 x 6ins, £14.95 / $23